How to visit Angkor Wat in 2 days

 Faces

-Bayon, Angkor Thom gates, Banteay Kdeo, Preah Khan, Ta Prohm
+Bayon, Angkor Thom gates, Banteay Kdeo, Preah Khan temple, Ta Prohm

 Bakong, Bayon, Terrace of the Leper King, Banteay Srey, Angkor Wat